Making the decision

 “The alumni community plays an incredibly important role socially and also professionally.
 On the social front, we organise regular events, during the year and of course, have the Award dinner in May every year.
 On the professional front, the alumni network is incredibly helpful, if you are moving countries and/or want help finding a job.
 CMAworld allows you to make contact with alumni by company, location or year.
 And most alumni are only to happy to receive contacts and pass them on.
 In my own personal case, we found our US partner via the alumni network.
 Every few weeks, I get emails from alumni wanting to move to Australia, or students just about to graduate and I always take time to refer them to people locally that may be interested in them and organise drinks with a few of the local alumni.
 It means you can “parachute in” and at least know a few people.”

-You will need to read a lot about the MBA itself, the selection process, and what happens after.
+You will need to read a lot about the MBA itself, the selection process, and what happens after you finish study.
 We suggest you do the usual Google trawl for appropriate sites.
-We have listed some of them below.
-They are a valuable source of information that will guide you.
+We’ve collated some below that provide invaluable information.